ruffythepirate/sql-apply/README.md

 * Description: A text with words separated by underscores or spaces.
 * Suffix: Defaults to .sql.

-For example, the following are all valid Flyway scripts:
+For example, the following are all valid migration scripts:

 * V1__some_description.sql
 * V15.003__some_other_script.sql